FlineDev/FreemiumKit/Sources/FreemiumKit/FreemiumKit.docc/SetupGuide.md

 ## SwiftUI Previews

-For SwiftUI previews to work for views where you make use of the `.paywall` modifier, add a call to `.environmentObject(FreemiumKit.preview)` in your preview code like so:
+For SwiftUI previews to work where you make use of the built-in views or modifier, add a call to `.environmentObject(FreemiumKit.preview)` in your preview code like so:

 ```swift
 #Preview {